 We are a holding company and do not directly own any substantive business operations in the PRC.
 We currently focus our business operations within the PRC through Douyu Yule and the VIEs.
 See "Item 3.
 Key Information-3.D.
 Risk Factors-Risks Related to Our Corporate Structure."
-Wuhan Douyu, Wuhan Ouyue and their respective subsidiaries hold our ICP License, the License for Online Transmission of Audio/Video Programs, the Internet Culture Operation License, and other licenses or permits that are necessary for our business operations in the PRC.
+Wuhan Douyu, Wuhan Ouyue and their respective subsidiaries hold our ICP License, the License for Online Transmission of Audio-visual Programs, the Online Culture Business License, and other licenses or permits that are necessary for our business operations in the PRC.